bocchino/AppleCore/README.txt

      http://www.virtualii.com/

-In addition to providing a amazingly full-featured Apple II emulation (including sounds that mimic the real thing), Virtual II supports file transfer from a real Apple II to a Mac and vice versa.
+In addition to providing an amazingly full-featured Apple II emulation (including sounds that mimic the real thing), Virtual II supports file transfer from a real Apple II to a Mac and vice versa.
 Other emulators may be available for Windows and Linux machines, but I